Electric car battery recycling: all you need to know

 How recyclable are the batteries from electric cars?
 The situation isn't perfect, but a number of solutions are being worked on

-But there's no need to just throw them away: electric car batteries are highly recyclable.
-According to Anwar Sattar, lead engineer at Warwick Manufacturing Group (WMG), “technically, over 90% of the cell can be recovered, but since recycling involves the reuse of the recovered material, it becomes a commercial activity and companies will only recycle those parts that give them a positive financial return.”
+The good news is that electric car batteries are highly recyclable, so there’s no need to simply throw them away.
+According to lead engineer of Warwick Manufacturing Group, Anwar Sattar, “technically, over 90% of the cell can be recovered but since recycling involves the reuse of the recovered material, it becomes a commercial activity and companies will only recycle those parts that give them a positive financial return.”

 The EU’s Battery Directive means that at least 50% of a battery in its entirety must be recycled.
 Luckily, this isn’t too difficult for battery packs, since the wiring and plastics used to make them can be easily stripped and recycled.

 What's more difficult to recycle is the actual battery cells and the precious metals they contain, especially since these can be dangerous to access.
 “The electrolyte is flammable, explosive and highly toxic,” says Sattar.
 “It's very sensitive to water and forms hydrofluoric acid (HF) on contact with water.
 These hazards must be dealt with in any recycling process before the rest of the cell components can be recycled.”